Design Stability in Adaptive Experiments: Implications for Treatment Effect Estimation: Some illustrative applications

 where $\widehat{m}^2_{\ell}$ and $\widehat{\sigma}^2_{\ell}$, $\ell \in \{0,1\}$, are as defined in~\eqref{eqn:mhats} and~\eqref{eqn:phat-aipw}, respectively.
-We can now use these variance estimators in place of $\widehat{\vipwstronghat}$ and $\widehat{\vaipwstronghat}$ to construct conservative confidence intervals for $\ate$.
-Recall that the interval based on $\widehat{\vipwwei}$ attains exact asymptotic coverage when the potential outcomes satisfy additivity on the log scale~\eqref{eqn:log-additive-model}, whereas the interval based on $\widehat{\vaipwwei}$ attains exact asymptotic coverage under generalized treatment effect additivity, as defined in~\eqref{eqn:gen-additive-model}.
+We can now use these variance estimators to construct conservative confidence intervals for $\ate$.
+Recall that the interval based on $\widehat{\vipwwei}$ attains exact asymptotic coverage when the potential outcomes satisfy additivity on the log scale~\eqref{eqn:log-additive-model}, whereas the interval based on $\widehat{\vaipwwei}$ attains exact asymptotic coverage under generalized treatment effect additivity as defined in~\eqref{eqn:gen-additive-model}.

-Next, we evaluate the performances of the IPW and AIPW estimators under Wei’s adaptive coin design through simulation studies.
-We consider three data-generating mechanisms: (a) a general, non-additive outcome model; (b) the additive model in equation~\eqref{eqn:additive-model}; and (c) the log-additive model in equation~\eqref{eqn:log-additive-model}.